alexhayes/django-durationfield/docs/index.rst

 Django Versions
 ---------------

-django-durationfield supports Django 1.4.2 through Django 1.5+, with the goal to target the currently support versions of Django releases in the future.
-So as the Django Project drops support for older versions, django-durationfield will do the same.
+django-durationfield supports Django 1.4.2 through Django 1.8.
+As the Django Project drops support for older versions, django-durationfield will do the same.

 Django 1.4.2 is a minimum version as it introduced `compatibility features
 <https://docs.djangoproject.com/en/1.5/topics/python3/>`_ for
 supporting both Python 2 and Python 3.

-django-durationfield has support for Python 3.3.
+django-durationfield has support for Python versions 2.6, 2.7, 3.3, 3.4 and pypy
+however note that Python 2.6 support was `dropped in Django 1.7 <https://docs.djangoproject.com/en/1.8/faq/install/#what-python-version-can-i-use-with-django>`_.

 Please report any bugs or patches in improve version support.